Efficient calculation of carrier scattering rates from first principles: Discussion

 We stress that all electronic dispersions and wave functions were computed using the PBE functional which tends to over-delocalise electronic states and underestimate effective masses.
-In most cases, the calculated mobility is overestimated compared to experiment, indicating that use of higher level methods such as hybrid DFT or GW will be beneficial.
+In most cases, the calculated mobility is overestimated compared to experiment, suggesting that use of higher level methods such as hybrid DFT or GW will be beneficial.
 In addition, there are several limitations of the current approach that may be addressed in a future release.
-In particular, optical deformation potential scattering is not treated, the symmetry of phonon modes is not used for filtering scattering events, and spin--orbit coupling has not been implemented.
+In particular, optical deformation potential scattering is not treated, the symmetry of phonon modes is not used for filtering scattering events, and our matrix elements are not yet suitable for metals.

 In conclusion, we introduced a method for calculating electron lifetimes and transport properties of semiconductors and insulators.
 Our method extends isotropic scattering matrix elements to support highly anisotropic materials and relies on a novel approach to Brillouin zone integration that overcomes the need for extremely dense $\mathbf{k}$-point sampling.
-The present formalism can be applied at minimal computational expense using inputs obtained from relatively low-cost density functional theory calculations.
+The present approach offers similar accuracy to state-of-the art methods at approximately 1/500th the computational cost and relies only on inputs that can be obtained from low-cost \textit{ab initio} methods and that are routinely available in computational materials science databases.
+Furthermore, the agreement of mobility against experiment (Spearman rank coefficient $r_\mathrm{s} = $ 0.92) improves significantly on other low-cost methods such as a constant relaxation time approximation ($r_\mathrm{s} = $ 0.50) and temperature dependence is accurately captured.
 We expect that our method will enable accurate screening of transport properties in high-throughput computational workflows.